-The LVD system has a low voltage warning flag (LVWF) to indicate to the user that the supply voltage is approaching, but remains above, the LVD voltage.
+The LVD system has a low voltage warning flag (LVWF) to indicate that the supply voltage is approaching, but is above, the LVD voltage.
 The LVW also has an interrupt associated with it, enabled by setting the LVWIE bit in the SPMSC3 register.
-If enabled, an LVW interrupt request will occur when the LVWF is set.
+If enabled, an LVW interrupt request occurs when the LVWF is set.
 LVWF is cleared by writing a 1 to the LVWACK bit in SPMSC3.